mzazon/awesome-cloud-projects/aws/visual-serverless-apps-composer/visual-serverless-apps-composer.md

    echo "✅ CodeCatalyst workflow created for automated deployment"
    ```

    The workflow now provides end-to-end automation from code commit to production deployment with comprehensive testing and validation stages.
 Each action runs in isolated compute environments with appropriate IAM permissions, ensuring secure and reliable deployment processes that can scale to support multiple environments and complex application architectures.
-The workflow includes quality gates, automated testing, and post-deployment validation to maintain high deployment success rates.
+The workflow includes quality gates, automated testing, and post-deployment validation to maintain high deployment success rates while following DevOps best practices for continuous integration and deployment.

 5. **Configure Repository and Initialize Version Control**:

-   CodeCatalyst provides integrated Git repositories that connect seamlessly with your workflow automation.
-Initializing the repository and committing your Application Composer-generated templates establishes the source of truth for your serverless application code and infrastructure definitions, enabling collaborative development and automated deployment triggers.
-Version control integration ensures that all infrastructure changes are tracked and auditable.
+   CodeCatalyst provides integrated Git repositories that connect seamlessly with your workflow automation and provide enterprise-grade version control capabilities.
+Initializing the repository and committing your Infrastructure Composer-generated templates establishes the source of truth for your serverless application code and infrastructure definitions, enabling collaborative development and automated deployment triggers.
+Version control integration ensures that all infrastructure changes are tracked, auditable, and can be rolled back if necessary, supporting compliance and operational requirements.

    ```bash
    # Initialize Git repository with proper configuration